 |Score||EBRW Percentile||Math Percentile|

 As you can see, section scores correspond somewhat differently to percentiles.
-To make it into the 99th percentile on EBRW, for instance, you'd need to score 730, while to hit the 99th percentile on Math, you'd need a near-perfect 750.
+To make it into the 99th percentile on EBRW, for instance, you'd need to score 730 or above, while to hit the 99th percentile on Math, you'd need a near-perfect 750.

 Why Are PSAT Scores Important to Juniors?